tliutony/OpenDSA/RST/en/MHC/helloWorld.rst

 become used to seeing them.

 .. note::
-    We suggest for the readings that you copy-pastethe code into your own code editor so you can try them out yourself.
+    We suggest for the readings that you copy-past the code into your own code editor so you can try them out yourself.
 Here, you can copy the above code into a file called ``Hello.java``.